Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: System model

 It is well known that an ORIS, due to its mobile orientation, potentially provides a greater communication performance than what a conventional mirror may achieve.
 This performance directly depends on the emission pattern of the LED, which is defined by its half-power semi-angle $\left(\phi_{1/2}\right)$, in addition to the PD FoV semi-angle $\left(\Psi\right)$ and the geometry of the scenario.
 For illustrative purposes, let us consider a 2D scenario with a single LED and a user's PD located at coordinates $\{x_l,z_l\}$ and $\{x_u,z_u\}$, respectively.
 All reflecting elements are installed in one wall and the location of the $k$-th reflecting element is determined by the coordinates $\{0,z_k\}$.
 The mirror and ORIS 2D geometric scenarios are \mbox{depicted in Fig.\,\ref{fig:Geometry}.}

 In the case of a mirror, the maximum horizontal distance from the wall, $x_u$, that a user may occupy and still see the reflection is limited by the PD FoV semi-angle.
 According to \eqref{eq:ChannelModelNLoSmirror}, a non-zero NLoS mirror channel gain occurs when irradiance angle from LED $l$ to $k$ and incidence angle in the PD are the same.
 In the extreme case where the user is as far away from the wall as possible, we have $\Psi=\phi_{{l,k}}$.
 The shadowed area in Fig.\,\ref{fig:GeometryMirror} is where the user could be located to receive a NLoS contribution from a mirror.
-The area is limited by
+The area \mbox{is limited by} Substituting $z_k=z_l-x_l/\tan{\Psi}$ in \eqref{eq:LineMaxDistmirror}, we can formulate the maximum user distance as Note that the maximum horizontal distance with respect to the wall for the user so that it can receive contributions from the mirror depends on the PD height ($z_u$), the LED location $\{x_l,z_l\}$ and the PD FoV semi-angle ($\Psi$).